CharizmaticWizard/MultiUserChat/README.md

 5. Building the Client GUI
 6. Adding encryption and decryption functions

-For more information, check MultiUserChat.pdf
+For more information and project screenshots, Check MultiUserChat.pdf